Beherith/fakeage/README.md

 The players connect to the server using their browsers via websockets.

+All input from users will be butchered to remove all non [A-Z] [0-9] characters to preserve the developer's sanity.

 -----------------------------------

 Requires a few python2 libs, e.g. the imports from fakeage_server.py